-My name is Tahlia Hoogerland.
-I am in my late 40s, but I’m still climbing trees, wading in swamps, walking logs, holding frogs, braiding flower chains, building snow forts, and watching for fairies in the forest and gardens.
+My name is Tahlia (Miller) Hoogerland.
+I am in my late 40s, but I’m still climbing trees, wading in swamps, walking logs over streams, holding frogs and snakes, braiding flower chains, building snow forts, and watching for fairies in forests and gardens.

 I had the good fortune to be raised largely in the woods and fields of northwest Michigan by parents who, for a time, chose to live in a dome they built minus electricity.
 It was the late 70s and into the 80s that I spent my formative years playing outdoors freely and with minimal supervision.
 I learned the names and features of many plants and animals as well as a love of and respect for this one and only planet of ours.
 It wasn’t until I was midway through my teaching career that I realized how my unusual upbringing defined me and was directing me toward connecting children with the natural world around them.